chenshipeng/SwiftCXHub/README.md

 # SwiftCXHub
-Sample iOS project built by SwiftUI and Combine framework using GitHub API
+Sample iOS and macOS project built by SwiftUI and Combine framework using GitHub API

 I already done the events part.